rustprooflabs/pgosm-flex/README.md

 ### Run osm2pgsql w/ PgOSM-Flex

-The PgOSM-Flex styles are required to run, clone the repo and change into the directory with the `.lua` and `.sql` scripts.
+The PgOSM-Flex styles from this project are required to run the following.
+Clone the repo and change into the directory containing the `.lua` and `.sql` scripts.
 The `run-all.lua` script provides the most complete set of OpenStreetMap data.
 The list of main tables in PgOSM-Flex will continue to grow and evolve.